bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 The latest WhatsMiner's firmware supports like six kilobytes.
 The S21s are up to like 2.5 kilobytes.
 It's being fixed in a way that works, but we can't just throw that at everybody.
-So DATUM is designed as much as possible to be able to cram the biggest Coinbase transaction possible.
+So DATUM is designed as much as possible to be able to cram the biggest coinbase transaction possible.
 So it fingerprints the miners, it can give different work to different miners from the same server and give them the biggest possible work they can do.
 And I didn't see any way to accomplish that within the framework of Stratum V2.
 Those guys can correct me on that.